TRADITIONAL MEXICAN PAPEL PICADO

-TRADITIONAL MEXICAN PAPEL PICADO Papel Picado is a traditional Mexican craft that features colorful paper sheets with intricate cut out details.
+Papel picado is a traditional Mexican craft that features colorful paper sheets with intricate cut-out details.
 It was made by stacking many sheets of paper and using chisels to cut the designs.
-You can easily make your own Papel Picado by layering sheets of tissue paper and using scissors to cut the designs.
+You can easily make your own papel picado by layering sheets of tissues paper and using scissors.

 This is a great free choice activity or a lesson for a sub.
 Laminate the instructions and place on a table.
 Add a tray of pre-cut tissue papers, a bowl of scissors and allow the children to create a papel picado during free-choice time.

 WHAT YOU’LL NEED:

-– Colored tissue paper (12 x 9 approximately)
+– Colored tissue paper (12″ x 9″ approximately)

-– Yarn and Tape to display Papel Picados
+– Yarn and tape to display papel picados